odeum/odeum-app/README.md

 ```

 ## Added by you:
-- ODEUM UI
+- ODEUM UI (odeum-ui)
-- ODEUM Primitives
+- ODEUM Primitives (odeum-primitives)
-- Redux
+- Styled Components (styled-components)
-- Routes
+- Redux (redux)
 - Code splitting
-- and all the React stuff you love ...
+- and all the other React stuff you love ...

 ### Theme